A Chiastic Reconfiguration Of Isaiah 2-4

 the word of the Lord from Jerusalem.

 During the Millennial Reign of Christ, Jerusalem, the capital of the reconstituted Israel, will be a spiritual mountain towering above all nations and institutions around it ("mountain" is figurative here).
-Jerusalem, the seat of power of the coming Messiah, will be a highly regarded source of Godly wisdom and law for the world (see also Isaiah 60:3, Jer.
+Jerusalem, the home of the coming Messiah, will be a highly regarded source of Godly wisdom and spiritual law for the world (see also Isaiah 60:3, Jer.
 3:17).
 (The passage in 2:2-4 is virtually identical to Micah 4:1-3, which is a part of our parse of Micah 4&5 [3].)

 Chapter 2 4 He will judge between the nations